mobily-enterprises/simpleschema/README.md

  * `uppercase`, `lowercase`, `trim` only apply to `string`s
  * `required` will fail if the _original_ object's corresponding attribute was `undefined` and will never fail for arrays
  * `notEmpty` will fail if the _original_ object's corresponding attribute was `v == ''` and will never fail for arrays
+ * If `validatorFunc` returns a string, then an error will be added for that field

 ## Casting